useblocks/groundwork/docs/foreword.rst

 To lower the learning curve, heavily used libraries and their core functions shall be injected directly into groundwork plugins by the usage of groundwork patterns.

-For instance: Instead of initialising and configure Blinker for signals and Click for commands by yourself. groundworks provides ``self.signal.send("Yehaa")`` and ``self.commands.register(...)`` directly inside plugin classes.
+For instance: Instead of initialising and configure `Blinker <https://pythonhosted.org/blinker/>`_ for signals and `Click <http://click.pocoo.org/latest>`_ for commands by yourself. groundworks provides ``self.signal.send("Yehaa")`` and ``self.commands.register(...)`` directly inside plugin classes.

-By defining own patterns, it is very easy to provide team members additional injected functions as well.
+By defining own :ref:`patterns <patterns>`, it is very easy to provide team members additional injected functions as well.
 E.g.
 ``self.web.route()`` for registering a web route or ``self.db.sql()`` to execute a SQL statement.

-However, the library and its objects itself shall still be available and directly accessible to support uncommon or not yet supporteded use cases.
+However, the library and its objects itself shall still be available and directly accessible to support uncommon or not yet supported use cases.

 Realtime documentation
 ~~~~~~~~~~~~~~~~~~~~~~